tvPhi/tvPhi/README.md

-### Hi there 👋
+# Hi there, I'm tvPhi! 👋

-- 🔭 I’m currently working on my computer.
+Welcome to my GitHub profile!
+I'm passionate about software development and love to work on projects that make a difference.
+Here's a little bit about me:

-- 🌱 I’m currently learning anything
+## About Me

-- 👯 I’m looking to collaborate on ...
+- 🌱 I’m currently learning ML.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with anything you are stuck on.
-- 💬 Ask me about ...
+- 💬 Ask me about programming.

-- 📫 How to reach me: ...
+## My Skills

-- 😄 Pronouns: ...
+- **Languages:** Python, JavaScript, Java, C#, PHP, Typescript, ...

-- ⚡ Fun fact: ...
+Thanks for visiting my profile!